hugobloem/heatmiser_ndc/README.md

 ```

 ### Extra State attributes
 The code now reads all the thermostat variables/parameters and writes these as additional state attributes (about 45 of them).
-These may be viewed in the Developer Tools section of the UI (see state variables)
+These may be viewed in the Developer Tools section of the UI (see state variables).
+At some point in the future, I will provide services to change the r/w variables.